lightning/bolts/07-routing-gossip.md

 Node and channel discovery serve two different purposes:

- - Channel discovery allows the creation and maintenance of a local view of the network's topology, so that the node can discover routes to the desired destination.
+ - Channel discovery allows the creation and maintenance of a local view of the network's topology, so that a node can discover routes to desired destinations.
- - Node discovery allows nodes to broadcast their ID, host, and port, so that other nodes can open connections and establish payment channels.
+ - Node discovery allows nodes to broadcast their ID, host, and port, so that other nodes can open connections and establish payment channels with them.

-To support channel discovery, peers in the network exchange `channel_announcement` messages, which contain information about new channels between two nodes.
+To support channel discovery, peers in the network exchange `channel_announcement` messages containing information regarding new channels between the two nodes.
 They can also exchange `channel_update` messages, which update information about a channel.
 There can only be one valid `channel_announcement` for any channel, but at least two `channel_update` messages are expected.

-To support node discovery, peers exchange `node_announcement` messages, which supply additional information about nodes.
-There can be multiple `node_announcement` messages, to update node information.
+To support node discovery, peers exchange `node_announcement` messages, which supply additional information about the nodes.
+There may be multiple `node_announcement` messages, in order to update the node information.

 # Table of Contents